Island Bay Presbyterian Congregation seeks to take the way of Jesus into the wider community in a range of ways.

 This has been augmented in 2017 by the creation of the Nordmeyer Garden next to the church.

 A new ministry, started in 2016, focuses particularly on the suburb of Berhampore.
 Our Community Minister, Bruce and CMAG (Community Ministry Action Group), works with the whole congregation to engage with the people of Berhampore.
-This is happening in two main ways: the Free Lunch in Granville Flats (559 Adelaide Rd), and the Berhampore Fruit and Vege Co-op.
+Providing space for pastoral conversation (“Keep calm and have a cuppa”), The Free Lunch in Granville Flat (559 Adelaide Rd), Berhampore Fruit and Vege Co-op.
+Kaibosh delivery and support.

 “Keep Calm and Have a Cuppa”